jobinjohnym84/Ether_EXP/README.md

 5. Install ethereumjs-tx -- > npm install ethereumjs-tx
 6. Install express  -- > npm install express
 7. Open the api.js file using Visual Studio Code and make sure you have the right values for below fields.
       1. Ropsten- Infura link address.
-For this signup with infura and then whitelist the smartcontract address, which will give you the          link
+For this, signup with infura and then whitelist the smartcontract address, which will give you            the link
       2. Contract Address- This is the published smart contract address.
       3. ABI - This is the ABI after the remix publish mechanism
       4. Account - Once you signup with Metamask you will get an address.
 Believe me, MetaMask is not needed, just the address is enough